tomcohen13/AI-Squid-Game/README.md

 1. You have five seconds to both move and throw the trap.
 Decide how much to allocate for each (you may want to test this!)
 2. You are only provided with a "dumb" player to play against.
 To test your player, you should create more sophisticated Opponents.
 No need to be extra creative here - as you're coding and improving your Player, export your code into an `Opponent_[indicative description].py` file and place it in the folder `test_players`.
 Then, you'll be able to import that AI player (e.g., `from test_players.Opponent_minimax_no_pruning import PlayerAI as Opponent`) into `Game.py` and make it the opponent.
 That will help you prepare for other people's players!
 3. Limit both your search *breadth* (i.e., what is the scope of cells you're checking given Player's/Opponent's position) and depth to make sure you're covering as much as possible given the time constraint!!!
+4. Think of and treat the two search problems as separate though with some interaction.
+Draw the search trees of the two problems to get a better understanding of the recursive flow of information in each.
+5. If things get too complicated, focus on the main part and ignore the rest (i.e., you don't _have_ to account for the neighboring cells in the trap search tree; you can assume the probability of success _p_ will remain the same, or approximately the same, deeper in the tree; etc.)

 ## 3. Using the Skeleton Code
 The  skeleton  code  includes  the  following  files.
 Note  that  you  will  only  be  working  in one of  them,  and  the  rest are read-only: